kushalShukla-web/netflixx/README.md

 ![_99709950_english](https://github.com/kushalShukla-web/netflixx/assets/85934954/8882f3ea-485d-42b1-b7e2-e3021b0753fb)

 Welcome to the Netflix Clone project!
-This is a stunning recreation of the Netflix user interface built on the foundation of cutting-edge technologies: React, Redux, Firebase, JavaScript, bootstrap and css .
+This is a stunning recreation of the Netflix user interface built on the foundation of cutting-edge technologies: React, Redux, Imdb API,Firebase, JavaScript, bootstrap and css .
 With this project, you can explore the world of modern web development and learn how to create a polished and dynamic streaming platform.

 ## Features